crispab/crisp-dna/_docs/recruiting-and-onboarding.md

 Other things that we value and use to help us determine who to accept and reject:

 -   They complement us somehow, eg with new skills or perspectives that we lack.
 They will make us feel like newbies in some area!
--   They have lots of energy and ideas, and not shy in challenging the status quo.
+-   They have lots of energy and ideas, and aren't  shy in challenging the status quo.
--   THey have a strong reputation in the industry.
+-   They have a strong reputation in the industry.
 -   They share our values (this is non-negotiable).

 Don't steal people from clients
 --------------------------------

-One golden rule as a Product Space Member will never ever hire a co-worker from a client.
+One golden rule as a Product Space Member, we never ever hire a co-worker from a client.
 Our Clients don't need that, they've got enough going on in their day.
 There is some possibility that after someone has long finished working at a client site and they come to us, well you can't keep that door closed.

 Again, we are in no hurry to grow.
 An amazing person is worth waiting for.